lirantal/ls-mcp/docs/project.md

 The tool works by scanning for known MCP configuration files associated with various code editors and tools.
 Here's a high-level overview of the process:

 1.  **File Discovery:** The tool starts by looking for MCP configuration files in predefined locations.
-These locations are specific to different applications (like VS Code, Claude, Cursor, etc.) and operating systems (macOS, Windows).
-The tool gracefully handles unsupported operating systems (like Linux) by providing meaningful error messages.
+These locations are specific to different applications (like VS Code, Claude, Cursor, etc.) and operating systems (Windows, macOS, and Linux).
+The tool gracefully handles unsupported operating systems by providing meaningful error messages.

    **Directory Bubbling Feature:** For local (project-scoped) MCP configuration files, the tool now includes an intelligent directory bubbling feature.
 If a local config file isn't found in the current directory, it automatically searches up the directory tree until it finds the file or reaches the user's home directory or root directory.
 This provides better Developer Experience (DX) by allowing users to run `ls-mcp` from anywhere within their project structure and still detect project-scoped MCP config files.